donglao/PCEDA/CyCADA_train/README.md

 ## A demo compatible with [CyCADA](https://arxiv.org/pdf/1711.03213.pdf).

 This demo training script is borrow from CyCADA.
-I tried to clean the code up a little bit.
+I tried to clean the original CyCADA code up a little bit.
 To train, please configure your environments following the [official repo](https://github.com/jhoffman/cycada_release) of CyCADA.
 Then copy both files into the 'scripts' folder, and run:<br>
 `bash ./scripts/train_fcn_adda_cpn.sh`

 The key modification is following lines.